 As far as most taxpayers are concerned, they saw the tax rate for residential properties set at $16.70 per thousand dollars of valuation, up from $16.11 last year, and the rate for commercial property went from $32.85 per $1,000 to $34.48.

 But the fact of a tax increase to help fund the $133.1 million city budget was not the focus of the council debate.
-That focused on how much
+That focused on how much higher the commercial property rate should be -- and its perceived effects on the local economy.

 The bottom line was that Pittsfield wound up with tax classification rates that were closer together than those proposed by the mayor but still further apart than last year.